ycpcs/cs101-fall2023/assign/assign01.md

 The object reached a height of 12.8 feet or 3.9 meters.
 </pre>

 The time field should have two decimal places of precision.
-All of the distance values should allow for up to four digits *in front* of the decimal point and one digit *after* the decimal point such that the decimal points are aligned in the final output.
+All of the velocity and distance values should allow for up to four digits *in front* of the decimal point and one digit *after* the decimal point.

 When you are ready to compile the program, in the Cygwin bash shell (or Linux terminal) window type the command